Topological string amplitudes for the local half K3 surface: Properties of topological string amplitudes for local K3

 Again, the equation for $g=0$ should be understood with $Z_{-1,n}=0$.

 The above form of holomorphic anomaly equation was first proposed for $g=0$ \cite{Minahan:1998vr} and later extended for general $g$ \cite{Hosono:1999qc}.
-While in \cite{Hosono:1999qc} the equation was applied to the case with $\vecm=0$, it is also valid for the cases with nonzero $\vecm$ \cite{Mohri:2001zz, Hosono:2002xj}.
-The relation to the BCOV holomorphic anomaly equations\cite{Bershadsky:1993cx} has also been discussed \cite{Hosono:2002xj}.
+The validity of the equation has been further confirmed in \cite{Mohri:2001zz, Hosono:2002xj}.
+It is expected that the above equation is equivalent to the BCOV holomorphic anomaly equation for the local $\tfrac{1}{2}$K3 \cite{Hosono:2002xj, Hosono:2008np}.

 As the holomorphic anomaly equation is a differential equation, one needs to fix the integration constant, i.e.~the holomorphic ambiguity, at each genus.
-For the present model, it is known that the following gap condition can be used for this purpose
+For the present model, it is known that the following gap condition can be used for this purpose:

-This condition is equivalent to the following constraint on the Gopakumar--Vafa invariants \eqb N^g_{n,k,\veclambda}\Eqn{=}0\quad\mbox{for}\quad k<n \quad\mbox{except}\quad N^0_{1,0,\veczero}=1. \eqe This follows from the geometric structure of the local $\frac{1}{2}$K3 \cite{Minahan:1998vr}.
+This condition is equivalent to the following constraint on the Gopakumar--Vafa invariants: \eqb N^g_{n,k,\veclambda}\Eqn{=}0\quad\mbox{for}\quad k<n \quad\mbox{except}\quad N^0_{1,0,\veczero}=1. \eqe This follows from the geometric structure of the local $\frac{1}{2}$K3 \cite{Minahan:1998vr}.
 In terms of $Z_{g,n}$ the gap condition reads

-where $\beta_g$ are rational numbers defined by the following expansion \eqb \sum_{g=0}^\infty\beta_g x^{2g} \Eqn{=}\frac{x^2}{4\sin^2\frac{x}{2}}\nn\\ \Eqn{=}1+\frac{1}{12}x^2+\frac{1}{240}x^4+\frac{1}{6048}x^6 +{\cal O}(x^8). \eqe
+where $\beta_g$ are rational numbers defined by the following expansion: \eqb \sum_{g=0}^\infty\beta_g x^{2g} \Eqn{=}\frac{x^2}{4\sin^2\frac{x}{2}}\nn\\ \Eqn{=}1+\frac{1}{12}x^2+\frac{1}{240}x^4+\frac{1}{6048}x^6 +{\cal O}(x^8). \eqe

-It has been checked\cite{Minahan:1998vr, Mohri:2001zz, Hosono:2002xj}, at least for low $g$ and $n$, that $Z_{g,n}$ can be determined uniquely by the symmetry (\ref{ZinT}), the holomorphic anomaly equations (\ref{HAEforZgn}) and the gap conditions (\ref{gapcondZ}).
-Assuming that this holds for general $g$ and $n$, we will develop a method of constructing $\calF_g$ in a closed form in the next section.
+It has been checked \cite{Minahan:1998vr, Mohri:2001zz, Hosono:2002xj} for low $g$ and $n$ that $Z_{g,n}$ can be determined uniquely by the symmetry (\ref{ZinT}), the holomorphic anomaly equations (\ref{HAEforZgn}), and the gap conditions (\ref{gapcondZ}).\footnote{ For general $g$, however, these conditions are not likely to be sufficient for determining the amplitude completely.
+See the discussion at the end of subsection~3.3.} Based on this fact, we will develop a method of constructing $\calF_g$ in a closed form in the next section.